Reviewing and reporting use of STAR funding

 Description: to flag a student, administrators should tick the Student has participated in a STAR funded course in the current year box.

-Reporting to the board of trustees
+Reporting to the board

-At least once a year the Principal should report to the board.
+At least once a year the principal should report to the board.
 The report should focus on how the activity achieved the outcomes set in the school’s Strategic and Annual Plans.

 The report to the board should: